Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: 2d and 1d avatars of elliptic stable envelopes and the -matrix

-In Section \ref{sec:3d N=2 SQCD and its parameters}, we explained the parameters in three-dimensional theory on $I\times\mbb{E}_\tau$.
+{\bf Procedure for 3d $\boldsymbol{\to}$ 2d reduction.} In Section~\ref{sec:3d N=2 SQCD and its parameters}, we explained the parameters in three-dimensional theory on $I\times\mbb{E}_\tau$.
 One could shrink one of the cycles of $\mbb{E}_\tau$, corresponding to $\tau\to 0$, to get a two-dimensional theory $S^1_\A\times I$.
 The procedure of going from three to two dimensions is that we shrink the B-cycles of $\mbb{E}_\tau$.
-This limit could be better handled if we take our parameters to take value in the $S$-transformed elliptic curve $\mbb{E}_{-\frac{1}{\tau}}$.
-Then, the two-dimensional limit is given by
+This limit could be better handled if we take our parameters to take value in the $S$-transformed elliptic curve \smash{$\mbb{E}_{-\frac{1}{\tau}}$}.
+Then, the two-dimensional limit is given by $\tau\to 0$, \smash{$ q^{-\frac{2\pi\mfk{i}}{\tau}}\to 0$}.
 In this limit, the elliptic curve becomes nodal and the smooth locus is isomorphic to $\mbb{C}^\times$.
 It turns out that the K-theoretic stable envelope depends on the choice of a slope.
 This makes the behavior of elliptic K\"ahler parameters in the $q\to 0$ limit more subtle.
-Defining the slope parameter as \eqref{eq:the k-theory slope parameter} such that $\msf{s}$ is generic (i.e. it belongs to an alcove).
-The precise procedure to take the K-theory limit is explained in Section \ref{sec:k-theory and cohomology limit}.
+Defining the slope parameter as \eqref{eq:the k-theory slope parameter} such that $\msf{s}$ is generic (i.e., it belongs to an alcove).
+The precise procedure to take the K-theory limit is explained in Section~\ref{sec:k-theory and cohomology limit}.